-"I would also be sure to inquire as to how long the walk to the beach will be," Epstein said.
-"Will you walk right out to the sand, require a drive, or potentially have a lengthy walk?"
+"I would also be sure to inquire as to how long the walk to the beach will be," Epstein says.
+"Will you walk right out to the sand, require a drive or potentially have a lengthy walk?"

 Epstein's biggest tip is that families travel in low, or shoulder, season for their beach trip.

-Epstein added that planning ahead will also allow families to make choices for their trip and have the widest array of options, versus having to choose from “what’s left.”
+Epstein adds that planning ahead will also allow families to make choices for their trip and have the widest array of options, versus having to choose from “what’s left.”